-Form 8-K is an important report that publicly traded company files with the Securities and Exchange Commission (SEC) in case of happening of any unscheduled material event.
-This form is extremely common in the case of the publicly traded companies and any numbers can be filed by the companies throughout the quarter.
+Form 8-K is an essential report that a publicly-traded company files with the Securities and Exchange Commission (SEC) in case of any unscheduled material event.
+This form is extremely common in publicly traded companies, and the companies can file any numbers throughout the quarter.

 This article has been a guide to What is Form 8-K & its Definition.
 Here we discuss the purpose of form 8-K and when to use this along with use & importance and its differences form 10-K. You can learn more about from the following articles –